CRISPR interference: Background

 yeast, fruit flies, zebrafish, mice).
-The resulting dCas9/sgRNA complex specifically binds to the target DNA complementary with the sgRNA and sterically blocks the transcription elongation.
+The resulting dCas9/sgRNA complex specifically binds to the target DNA complementary to the sgRNA and sterically blocks transcription elongation.

 When designing a synthetic sgRNA, only the 20 nt base-pairing sequence is modified.
 Secondary variables must also be considered: off-target effects (for which a simple BLAST run of the base-pairing sequence is required), maintenance of the dCas9-binding hairpin structure, and ensuring that no restriction sites are present in the modified sgRNA, as this may pose a problem in downstream cloning steps.
 Due to the simplicity of sgRNA design, this technology is amenable to genome-wide scaling.

 CRISPRi relies on the generation of catalytically inactive Cas9.
 This is accomplished by introducing point mutations in the two catalytic residues (D10A and H840A) of the gene encoding Cas9.
 In doing so, dCas9 is unable to cleave dsDNA but retains the ability to target DNA.
 Together, sgRNA and dCas9 constitute a minimal system for gene-specific regulation.